sanchitdilipjain/rolling-update-in-ecs/docs/index.md

       - Download the <a href="https://github.com/sanchitdilipjain/rolling-update-in-ecs/blob/main/ecs-service-spec.json">cloudformation template</a> from this link and Deploy it

-      - This cloudformation stack will deploy followinf artifacts
+      - This cloudformation stack will deploy the following artifacts

            - IAM role required for AWS CodeBuild, AWS CodePipeline, and AWS AmazonCloudWatchEvent